enthought/traitsui/_sources/traitsui_user_manual/factories_advanced_extra.txt

 Table editors provide two mechanisms for the user to organize the contents of a
 table: sorting and reordering.
 The user can sort the items based on the values in a column, or the user can manually order the items.
-Usually, only one of these mechanisms is used in any particular table, although the Traits UI package does not enforce a separation.
+Usually, only one of these mechanisms is used in any particular table, although the TraitsUI package does not enforce a separation.
 If the user has manually ordered the items, sorting them would throw away that effort.